An official statement from Zellis on coronavirus.

 Statutory Sick Pay (SSP)

-We have released ResourceLink 23b U02 to deliver the software changes required to process these new rules (see more information below).
+We released ResourceLink 23b U02 to deliver the software changes required to process these new rules.

 Online sick notes